University of Maryland Global Campus: History

-UMUC formerly had an international campus in Schwäbisch Gmünd, Germany, (near Stuttgart), until 2002.
-It also ran a two-year residential campus in Munich, Germany, from 1950 to 1992, which then moved to Augsburg, Germany, from 1993 to 1994, and then to Mannheim, Germany, in 1995 until it finally closed in 2005.
+UMUC formerly had an international campus in Schwäbisch Gmünd, Germany, until 2002.
+It also ran a two-year residential campus in Munich, from 1950 to 1992, which then moved to Augsburg, from 1993 to 1994, and then to Mannheim, in 1995 until it finally closed in 2005.
 The residential campus offered a two-year associate degree and mainly served high school graduate children of U.S. military and government personnel stationed in Europe.

-In 2008 UMUC offered courses on over 130 military installations at locations throughout Europe and the Middle East, as well as in Asia.
+In 2023, UMGC has more than 175 classroom and service locations on military installations and other education centers throughout the U.S., Europe, the Middle East, as well as in Asia.
 In 2004, UMUC shared the ICDE Prize of Excellence from the International Council for Open and Distance Education.
-In FY 2015, UMGC offered on-site classes in 20 countries throughout the world, enrolling almost 11,000 students, in Asia and Europe.

 University name

-UMUC was a college in the traditional American sense of the word, albeit one associated with a university—hence, "University College."
+Known as University of Maryland University College until 2019, it was a college in the traditional American sense of the word.
+However, the college was associated with a university; hence, it was a "University College."
 The "University of Maryland" prefix indicated the historical entity to which the college belonged originally.
 In the university's name, "University College" represented "the specialized concentration on professional development," while "University of Maryland" represented the affiliation of the university with the University System of Maryland.

-When UMUC first opened in 1947, the school was named College of Special and Continuation Studies to distinguish it as an institution independent from the University of Maryland, College Park.
+When UMUC first opened in 1947, the school was named College of Special and Continuation Studies within the University of Maryland, College Park.
 In 1953, Raymond Ehrensberger, chancellor of the institution at that time, wanted to change the name to something more meaningful and less cumbersome for people to say and remember.
 Early suggestions for the name included College of General Studies, College of Adult Education and University College.

-In 1959, Chancellor Ehrensberger persuaded the University System of Maryland's Board of Regents to change the name to University of Maryland University College.
+In 1959, Chancellor Ehrensberger persuaded the University of Maryland's Board of Regents to change the name to University of Maryland University College.
 The name "University College" was adopted from the British university system to depict an educational institution offering "courses and programs from all academic departments outside the university's walls and normal class times."
 Therefore, UMUC was not a division of the University of Maryland, College Park, but rather a separate institution within the University System of Maryland.

-In 2019, the university announced that its name would change to "University of Maryland Global Campus" accompanied by a half-billion dollar national marketing campaign to expand the school's global outreach.
+In 2019, the university announced that its name would change to "University of Maryland Global Campus."
 The name change request was submitted as SB 201 and HB 319 in the 2019 regular session of the Maryland General Assembly.
 The name change was enacted into law on April 18, 2019 when the bill was signed by Maryland Governor Larry Hogan.